abhimishra0143/The-Ethical-Hacking-With-Python/README.md

 # The-Ethical-Hacking-With-Python
-This Repository  includes the All the python codes used in the Ethical Hacking
+This Repository  includes the All the python codes used in the Ethical Hacking  ( Author Abhishek Mishra)